MaterializeInc/materialize/doc/user/content/guides/node-js.md

 main();
 ```

-## Manage sources, views, indexes
+## Manage sources, views, and indexes

-Creation of sources, views and indexes in Materialize should be treated with the same care as schema creation and updates in a traditional database.
-These are typically done during Materialize deployment.
-However, a Node.js app is perfectly capable of executing these DDL statements.
+Typically, you create sources, views, and indexes when deploying Materialize, although it is possible to use a Node.js app to execute common DDL statements.

-**Create a source from Node.js:**
+### Create a source from Node.js

 ```js
 const { Client } = require('pg');